Last-modified: 01 Sept 2000 |

 The target audience should be anyone likely to need to change your code in the future, including yourself.
 Don't assume any knowledge of the inner workings of your code, it may be some years before you revisit it.
 A reasonable knowledge of Rexx may be assumed, even though the reader may be new to the language.
 Everyone has to learn something sometime.

-Here are some elements that go to make up statements:
+Here are some elements that go to make up

-Here are some techniques to improve readability using case:
+Here are some techniques to improve readability

 Other techniques to improve readability are:.